-- To receive full points, students must follow the instructions and meet the criteria specified for each problem in a homework assignment. - The instructor will not deduct points for incorrect work.
-Instead, the instructor will provide meaningful feedbacks when the approach is incorrect or to clarify a concept. - The instructor will deduct points for work that lack genuine effort. - The instructor will finish grading and post grades within 2 weeks of the submission deadline.
+- To receive full points, students must follow the instructions and meet the criteria specified for each problem in a homework assignment. - It's important to note that points will not be deducted for incorrect work.
+Instead, the instructor will offer meaningful feedbacks when the approach is incorrect or to clarify concepts. - Points will be deducted for work that lack genuine effort. - The instructor is committed to making her best effort to complete the grading process and post grades within 2 weeks of the submission deadline.